apache/fluo-website/docs/fluo/1.0.0-beta-2/index.md

 application][applications] or configure your Fluo application to run an example below:

 * [phrasecount] - Computes phrase counts for unique documents
-* [fluo-stress] - Computes the number of unique integers by building bitwise trie
+* [Stresso] - Computes the number of unique integers by building bitwise trie

 ### Implementation